BCC+ Audio Visualizer

-The BCC+ Audio Visualizer effect is a graphics generator that produces an auto-animating visual graphical element, which reacts to frequency and amplitude changes based on input from an audio source.
+The BCC+ Audio Visualizer filter, part of the BCC Time category, is a graphics generator that produces an auto-animating visual graphical element, which reacts to frequency and amplitude changes based on input from an audio source.

 The filter takes input from an audio source file and creates a visible audio waveform over the filtered source with an option to display the waveform using the frequency or time domain.